-If you're a developer, get macOS Monterey beta 1 right now
+If you're a developer, get the macOS Monterey 12.2 beta 2 right now

 The developer beta update can take a long time to finish downloading, depending on the size.
 You can check the status in the Updates tab of the Mac App Store.

-How to install the macOS Monterey developer beta 1
+How to install the macOS Monterey 12.2 beta 2

-After macOS Big Sur is finished downloading, you will be prompted to install the software automatically.
+After macOS Monterey is finished downloading, you will be prompted to install the software automatically.

 - Click on Continue.